Peripheral

 • Free

-Peripheral Artery Disease (PAD) refers to diseases of blood vessels outside of the heart and brain affecting blood supply to our limbs and vital organs such as kidneys and the stomach.
-The most common of these diseases is atherosclerosis in which plaque accumulates in peripheral arteries limiting blood flow.
-Zeus provides dependable and quality solutions for peripheral medical technologies such as embolic protection devices to capture and remove debris that becomes dislodged during minimally invasive procedures to treat PAD.
+Peripheral Artery Disease (PAD) refers to diseases of the arteries that supply blood to the limbs and vital organs such as the kidneys and stomach.
+The most common of these diseases is atherosclerosis, in which plaque accumulates in peripheral arteries, limiting blood flow.
+Zeus provides advanced polymer solutions for a number of peripheral medical technologies, such as embolic protection devices, used in the treatment of PAD.

-Angioplasty and stenting are the most effective and widely used treatments for PAD.
-The treatment of PAD facilitates the restoration of normal blood flow to and within the limbs where such diseases may cause serious health problems including amputations and death.
+Angioplasty and stenting are among the most effective and widely used treatments for PAD.
+The treatment of PAD facilitates the restoration of normal blood flow to and within the limbs, where such diseases may cause serious health problems, including amputations and death.
 As minimally invasive options, angioplasty and stent emplacement decrease recovery time and increase quality of life.

 Medical device companies look to Zeus to supply components for their introducers, catheters, guidewires, and crossing tools used by physicians in addition to implantable polymers for vascular prostheses.
-Our implantable scaffolds, stent coverings, and tubings meet these needs every day, and Zeus continues to advance new products for these areas.
+Our implantable scaffolds, stent coverings, and tubing products meet these needs daily, and Zeus continues to advance new products for these areas.

 For more information about our medical device components or other products and services, contact us or call toll-free today in the US 1-800-526-3842; internationally, you can reach us at +1-803-268-9500.